citp/privacy-policy-historical/a/aa/aai/aaireland.ie.md

 **4) Targeting or advertising cookies**
 **In brief:** These cookies collect anonymous information about your browsing habits which are then used to make advertising relevant to you.
 They remember if you have visited a website and share this information with advertisers.

+**For example** , For remarketing purposes, we use DoubleClick Cookies.
+These cookies are provided by our online advertising agency.
+They help us tailor the advertisements you see on third party sites by understanding what interests you on our sites, such as the pages you view.
+We don’t combine this information with other personal information you provide with us.
+These cookies expire 30 days from when you last click on the advertisement.
-**For example** , We limit advertising to certain sections of the website.
+We limit advertising to certain sections of the website.
 These services are provided by our carefully selected and monitored partners, and we are committed to ensuring any information is used appropriately.

 **Links to other sites**